railsuser2014/openobject-doc-book-en/2/2_5_CRM/index.rst

 capture all the knowledge you have available, tools that will help you analyze what you know, and tools that will make it easy to use all of that knowledge and analysis.

-A crucial advantage that Open ERP gives you over the more specialist CRM applications is that Open ERP knows more about your customers and your ability to supply them because it is handling all of your accounting, sales, purchases, manufacturing and fulfilment as well as linking to all of your internal staff.
+A crucial advantage that OpenERP gives you over other CRM applications is that OpenERP knows more about your customers and your ability to supply them because it is handling all of your accounting, sales, purchases, manufacturing and fulfilment as well as linking to all of your internal staff.

 .. index::
    single: module; crm

-Open ERP's :mod:`crm` module uses that information and offers several significant features that enable you and your staff to monitor and control your supplier and customer relationships effectively, such as delegating issues to the most appropriate people, keeping a history of communications and events, qualifying prospects and detecting problems.
+OpenERP's :mod:`crm` business application uses that information and offers several significant features that enable you and your staff to monitor and control your supplier and customer relationships effectively, such as delegating issues to the most appropriate people, keeping a history of communications and events, qualifying prospects and detecting problems.